 Hydropower is up for the challenge presented by extreme temperatures thanks to its agile, flexible and reliable nature.
 If severe conditions such as snowstorms and wildfires cause major outages, hydropower is one of few resources – and the only renewable energy resource – that can jump-start the grid after a blackout.
 This process – known as a “black start” – ramps up operations of a power plant from a completely unenergized state without drawing on the electric grid for external power.
 In minutes, hydropower plants can power up other generating plants and restore power to the grid.

-Wind and hydropower are both low-cost, renewable energy sources.
-But unlike hydro, wind turbines are an intermittent power source, which means it is dependent on a fuel source that is not always available.
+Hydropower and nuclear energy are both low-cost energy sources.
+The region’s 31 federal dams and one nuclear plant stand ready to power the region through extreme winter and summer temperatures.
+These energy sources are dispatchable unlike wind turbines which are an intermittent power source that depend on a fuel source that is not always available.
 The wind doesn’t always blow, and wind turbines usually can’t produce power unless there is a minimum breeze of 6-9 mph.

 Most of the region’s wind generation is located on the east side of the Cascade Mountains, where it is commonly windy.
 But when extreme weather conditions – hot or cold – hit the Northwest, wind generation tends to plummet.
 Why does that happen?
 Most of the time, noticeable temperature and pressure differences on either side of the mountains, known as gradients, cause winds to blow from west to east.
 During a regionwide extreme weather event, those temperature and pressure differences shrink, bringing normally windy generating locations to a standstill.